 2011 saw a shift in how virtualization security was viewed and it showed in the way companies teamed up to address those needs.
-Even so, the most basic of issues still exist: The thought that once you virtualize you are more secure, and the lack of general protection for the management constructs of a virtual or hybrid environment.
+Even so, the most basic of issues still exist: The thought that once you virtualize you are more secure, and the lack of general protection for the management constructs of a virtual or hybrid cloud environments.
 These two concepts have hindered adoption of virtualization security in 2011.
 Even so, there has been a steady shift through out the year as more and more companies talk about virtualization security.
 VMware has definitely lead the pack with its vShield Product line and its unified view of virtualization security.
-Other hypervisor vendors are also discussing virtualization security through their ecosystem if not directly.
+Other hypervisor vendors are also discussing virtualization security through their ecosystem, if not directly.
 2011 saw many companies forging their own partnerships to augment and compete in this space.
+Will the hindrance continue?
 Will these partnerships continue into 2012?
-Will virtualization security continue to be a hot area?
+Or will we see more consolidation of the virtualization security market?

 The October conference schedule is now complete and it was a tough one but very rewarding.
 The events that happened in October were numerous and overlapping in some cases.
 Travel was one week here and the next week there, yet we managed to get through it.
-Of the mass of conferences, I attended two, IPexpo as a guest and The ExecEvent and Hacker Halted as a speaker.
-I discovered something very strange, virtualization and cloud security are merely after thoughts.
+Of the mass of conferences, I attended IPexpo as a guest and The ExecEvent and Hacker Halted as a speaker.
+I discovered something very strange – virtualization and cloud security are merely after thoughts.
 I felt this should have changed by now, but alas this is not the case.
 Is it that our scope is incorrect, or is it that there is no Return on Investment on security tools, procedures, etc?